hcoco1/Phase1_app/README.md

 **World Population Dashboard** runs on a single page and contains single HTML, CSS, and JS files.

-World Population Dashboard uses an HTML/CSS/JS app that accesses data from a db.json file using a JSON server.
-WPD returns a collection of 297 countries.
-Each object has six attributes (country, area_in_Square_Kilometers, population, male_population, female_population, and flagUrl).
-The App fetches all the data as soon the browser load.
-Also, The user can search for a specific country using a html form.
-Additionally, users can sort the collection by their properties.

-**World Population Dashboard**  use:
+**World Population Dashboard** App uses:

-1. Event listener with a DOMContentLoaded event.
+1. An event listener with a DOMContentLoaded event.

-2. Event listener with a submit event toggling dark/light mode.
+2. An event listener with a submit event toggling dark/light mode.

-3. Event listener with a click event to show an input.
+3. An event listener with a click event to show an input.

-4. Event listener (nested) with a submit event to leave a message on the country card

-5. Event listener with a change event to sort an array of objects.
+4. An event listener with a change event to sort an array of objects.

-6. Event listener with a submit event to add flags making a patch request.
+5. An event listener with a submit event to add flags making a patch request.

-**World Population Dashboard**  use:
+**World Population Dashboard** App  has:

 1. Two if statements.

-2. One for-in loop.
+2. One for-in loop statement.

 3. One .push() method.